 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some children with several risk factors never develop cancer, while others with no known risk factors do.

-- Children born with the hereditary condition of ataxia telangiectasia, which causes immune system problems
+Children born with the hereditary condition ataxia telangiectasia, which causes immune system problems

-- Children who are taking drugs that suppress the immune system following an organ transplant
+Children who are taking medication that suppresses the immune system following an organ transplant